 Momtrends tip: The roof of Empire Stores can be accessed from the stair.
 You'll get great views and a breeze up here.

-6pm Grab an outdoor table at Sugar Cane.
-This raw bar grill has the best views of the bridges and carousel.
+6pm Grab an outdoor table at Gran Electrica.
+This Mexican restaurant has my favorite margarita in all of NYC.
 Arrive early to get an outside table.
 It is kid-friendly before 8 or so.
 Then the adult crowd starts enjoying the excellent cocktails.
-Definitely order sushi!
-The crispy salmon is my favorite and be sure to get a side of the Brussels sprouts.
-Also notable is Atrium, it's an elegant Brooklyn spot.

 7:30pm Treat the kids to ice cream at Brooklyn Ice Cream Factory on the Fulton Pier.
 It's worth the wait in line!